JiriHoffmann/cis357-FinalProject/README.md

 ### Selecting app category

 This tab focuses on discoverability of the app.
-We will be adding a category where the app can be found and tags to help improve organic searching as well as some additional contact information in case there are any additional questions during the review.
+You will be adding a category where the app can be found and tags to help improve organic searching as well as some additional contact information in case there are any additional questions during the review.

 ### Store listing

 This will be the most important part for users.
-Here we set up the app listings, provide descriptions and screenshots for different screen sizes.
+Here you set up the app listings, provide descriptions and screenshots for different screen sizes.
 There are some very specific requirements for image sizes so make sure to take a look at them before creating the images.

 <p align="center">
   <img src="https://github.com/JiriHoffmann/cis357-FinalProject/blob/main/images/listing_requirements_GPC.png?raw=true" />